 AzMAT Mentors Program

 Medication-Assisted Treatment, or MAT, is a whole-patient practice that uses FDA approved medications and behavioral therapies to treat substance use disorders.
-Arizona MAT Mentoring MAT providers are addiction-trained specialists AND non-specialist, “x-waivered” providers.
-X-waivered providers are allowed to prescribe buprenorphine (suboxone).
-In Arizona, there are currently 1,128 DEA-registered x-waivered providers.
+MAT providers are addiction specialists AND non-specialists who receive training through the DATA-waiver process.
+DATA-waived providers are allowed to prescribe buprenorphine (Suboxone).
+As of January 2020, there are over 2,100 Arizona DATA-waived providers.

-2. Recruit and train experienced DATA-waivered clinicians to serve as MAT Mentors.
+2. Recruit and train experienced DATA-waived providers to collaborate with new MAT providers.

 4. Document completed training and mentoring activities.

 Experienced MAT Providers: Experienced MAT providers will participate in 90-minutes of AzMAT Mentors Program trainings and collaborate with 1-2 new MAT providers via one-to-one consultations.
 See flyer for more details.

 New MAT Providers: New MAT providers will receive one-to-one support from experienced MAT providers.
 This means two collaborative consultations with an experienced MAT provider, which could range in time from 30-minutes to several hours, depending on the new provider's needs and experienced provider's capacity.
 For example, new MAT providers could request guidance from experienced MAT providers about MAT telemedicine during COVID-19.
 See flyer for more details.